srl-labs/containerlab/docs/manual/kinds/iol.md

 /// warning
 You may see more interfaces than you have defined in the [[[ kind_short_display_name ]]] CLI, this is because interfaces are provisioned in groups.
 Links/interfaces that you did not define in your containerlab topology will *not* pass any traffic.
 ///

-On IOL the `Ethernet0/0` is in it's own management VRF so configuration in the global context will not affect the management interface.
-On IOL-L2 the management interface is the `Vlan1` interface, it is also in it's own management VRF.

 Data interfaces `Ethernet0/1+` need to be configured with IP addressing manually using CLI or other available management interfaces and will appear `unset` in the CLI: